horizon-eda/horizon-docs/installation.rst

 ^^^^^

-Clone the repository and see :doc:`build-linux` for instructions on how to build horizon on linux.
+Clone the repository and see :doc:`build-linux` for instructions on how to build horizon on Linux.

+FreeBSD
+^^^^^^^

+Clone the repository and see :doc:`build-freebsd` for instructions on how to build horizon on FreeBSD.

 Next: :doc:`Setup a pool <pool-setup>`